indigorenderer/indigorenderer.github.com/index.md

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/3.0/nz/"><img alt="Creative Commons License" style="float: left; padding: 0 20px 1em 0; border-width:0" src="http://creativecommons.org/images/public/somerights20.png" /></a>.

-This document is Copyright (c) Glare Technologies 2004-2010 and licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/3.0/nz/">Creative Commons Attribution-Share Alike 3.0  License</a>, you are free to share and remix this document under the terms of the licence.
+This document is copyright (c) Glare Technologies 2004-2010 and licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/3.0/nz/">Creative Commons Attribution-Share Alike 3.0  License</a>, you are free to share and remix this document under the terms of the licence.

 ### Overview of this document